Could Candied Orange Peels be my birthright?

-Upon my arrival I would take an immediate inventory of the butter cookies she kept in the freezer (because I liked them that way) and the See’s chocolates she kept in her living room cabinet.
-She preferred the dark chocolates but my young taste buds preferred the milk chocolate kind so she usually bought the boxes of mixed to oblige us both.
+The first thing I’d do upon arrival was take stock of two staples: the butter cookies she stored in the freezer (because, as it turns out, frozen cookies are divine) and the See’s chocolates in her living room cabinet.
+Grandma loved the dark chocolates, but knowing my young taste buds preferred milk chocolate, she always bought the mixed box.

 This is what you will need: